Emory Professor charged with possession of child pornographyA booking photo of Kevin Sullivan.

 Investigators on June 15 executed a warrant to search Sullivan’s office, according to the complaint.
 When investigators knocked on his door, Sullivan exited and declined to speak to the GBI agent, the complaint says.
 The investigators found a laptop computer with an external hard drive that allegedly contained “numerous files of child pornography.”

 DeKalb County Detectives went to Sullivan’s DeKalb County residence.
-The complaint accuses Sullivan of attempting to destroy computer evidence at his home and took him into custody.
+The complaint accuses Sullivan of attempting to destroy computer evidence at his home.

 According to DeKalb County jail records, Sullivan has not been released since his arrest.
 His bond is set at $25,000.